kfurness-tiy/javascript-koans/HOMEWORKLOG.md

 * It should use chain() ... .value() to use multiple higher order functions.
   * I definitely did not follow this test.
 I can see how using  .flatten().map(function(x) { return x+1 } ) would return 6, but I do not understand how the other methods (or higher order functions?) are utilized to return 6.

 * What are higher order functions?
 I started reading about them but quickly got confused.

+## About Objects ##
+* It should confirm that properties are case sensitive.
+  * DON'T FORGET that capitalization is critical!

+* It should confirm that when a function is attached to an object, 'this' refers to the object.
+  * Whoa!
+Date.getFullYear() returns the year (local time).
+So cool.

+* Considering 'in' keyword + should have the bomb.
+  * 'in': State a property you want to find in an object.
+If the named property is there, it will return true, if not, it will return false.
+For example: var example = 'cats' (property) in 'animals'(object);  return = true

+* It should know that properties can be added and deleted.
+  * delete: Can delete a property(key), just by putting delete [objectName.propertyName]

+## About Inheritance ##